Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 Simply put, RV stabilizing jacks extend from the frame of an RV to the ground in order to reduce the movement sometimes felt in an RV.

-Tons of RVers (ourselves included) will use wooden blocks, wheel chocks, or plastic leveling jacks to help reduce the amount you have to extend an RV stabilizer jack (as you really shouldn’t over extend stabilizer jacks).
+Tons of RVers (ourselves included) will use wooden blocks, wheel chocks, or plastic leveling jacks to help reduce the amount you have to extend an RV stabilizer jack (as you really shouldn’t overextend stabilizer jacks).

 Some RVs and travel trailers have automatic RV stabilizer jacks.
 When you get to camp, simply push a button on the inside of your rig and all four stabilizer jacks extend (and retract) automatically!